 Joanna’s clients appreciate that she is highly efficient and responsive, as well as flexible and creative, while always trying to think of new ways to improve the client’s position.
 She is always sure to keep in mind her clients’ business goals.
 For example, Joanna was the lead associate on a contract/breach of warranty dispute that a client had with an engine manufacturer.
 After an unsuccessful mediation, the case seemed destined for drawn-out litigation.
 By focusing on the business goals of the client—including its desire to continue to do business with the manufacturer—rather than purely a litigation goal, the team was able to successfully settle the matter pre-litigation, making the client extremely happy.

 Joanna is also dedicated to pro bono work and community involvement.
 She has received the Wiley W. Manuel Award from the California State Bar 2011 – 2014.
 She is an active member of Athena San Diego, serving as the co-chair of the Associate Special Interest Committee 2013 – 2015.
 She is currently on the Leadership Development Committee of the Association of Business Trial Lawyers, San Diego Chapter.

-Ms. Simon received her J.D., magna cum laude, in 2010 from the University of San Diego School of Law, where she was elected Order of the Coif.
-During law school, Ms. Simon was chief student comments editor of the San Diego International Law Journal, and a member of the San Diego Appellate Moot Court Executive Board.
-Ms. Simon also worked as a judicial extern for the Honorable Thomas J. Whelan in the Southern District of California, and the Honorable Lawrence E. Kahn in the Northern District of New York.
-Ms. Simon received her B.A., magna cum laude, from Northeastern University in 2007.
+Joanna received her J.D. magna cum laude in 2010 from the University of San Diego School of Law, where she was elected to the Order of the Coif.
+During law school, she was the chief student comments editor of the San Diego International Law Journal, and a member of the San Diego Appellate Moot Court Executive Board.
+Joanna also worked as a judicial extern for the Honorable Thomas J. Whelan in the Southern District of California, and the Honorable Lawrence E. Kahn in the Northern District of New York.
+She received her B.A. magna cum laude from Northeastern University in 2007.